Molecular oncology: Gene targets

 There are many different genes being researched for possible cancer therapies.
 Among the most studied are the p53 gene and the PTEN gene.
 These genes are major regulators of the cell cycle and other pathways involved in cellular and genomic integrity.
 By halting the cell cycle, these genes ensure that genetically damaged cells are not passing on that damage to daughter cells.
 The cell cycle may be paused and if the damage is severe enough, the p53 and PTEN gene pathways may signal for the death of the damaged cells.
 Both the p53 and PTEN genes are classified as tumor suppressors because their pathways oversee the repair of cells that may replicate out of control with damaged genetic material, eventually leading to cancer growth if not kept in check.
 Mutations in these genes are seen in more than half of human cancers.

 Molecular oncolytic therapies

 Immunotherapy

 Immune gene therapy is a targeted approach to cancer therapy where actual immune cells of the patient and their genes are manipulated to produce an anti-tumor response.
-The body's own immune system is used to attack the tumor cells, therefore the immune system can naturally attack the specific cancer cells again to in the future if necessary.
+The body's own immune system is used to attack the tumor cells, therefore the immune system can naturally attack the specific cancer cells again in the future if necessary.
 Many types of immunotherapies exist including bone marrow transplants, antibody therapies, and various manipulations of host immune cells to target and kill cancer cells.
 Cellular receptors, antigens, and cofactor molecules are some such cellular manipulations to target cancer cells.